scqubits/scqubits/README.md

 Documentation
 -------------

-The documentation for scqubits is available at:
+The documentation for scqubits is available at: https://scqubits.readthedocs.io

-[//]: # (TODO Add link to documentation)

 Contribute